 Communication is pivotal to the success of any enterprise.
 Apart from face-to-face interaction, use email, video calls, direct messaging, and similar tools.

 Keep everyone in the loop in regards to updates and ongoing projects.
-Let workers pitch and execute their own ideas, and they will feel like they belong in the team.
+Let workers pitch and execute their own ideas, and they will feel like they belong on the team.

-CB insights, for instance, is a startup which takes advantage of pitch and demo events to boost motivation and engagement across the board.
+CB Insights, for instance, is a startup that takes advantage of pitch and demo events to boost motivation and engagement across the board.

 7. Team Bonding

 Startups tend to have unique group dynamics that established corporations cannot match.
 Strive to make the most out of this.

 Hold periodic meetings with the team and steer away from rigid hierarchical structures.
 Regular lunches are also a good idea, as they allow people to establish solid relationships.

 Feel free to think in terms of trips to theme parks, group yoga classes, cinema nights, and other team-bonding sessions.
 Notice that Dropbox employees enjoy not only meals and gaming tournaments, but also Whiskey Fridays!